Skip to main content

 Optional Flags

---use-bops-substrate (model_full and model_ensemble only): By default, model_full and model_ensemble use a substrate layer derived from a Random Forest (RF) model.
+--use-bops-substrate: By default, model_full and model_ensemble use a substrate layer derived from a Random Forest (RF) model.
 When --use-bops-substrate is set, SKeMa instead uses substrate layers from the Bottom Patches (BoPs) dataset.
 Each substrate source has its own trained model weights, which are downloaded automatically.
-This flag cannot be used with model_s2bandsandindices_only.

---soft-substrate-masking (model_full and model_ensemble only): When set, SKeMa produces a second output alongside the normal prediction.
-Any pixel predicted as kelp that overlaps with sandy or muddy substrate classes is reclassified to 0 (no kelp).
-Use this with care — depending on substrate data quality in your area, it may remove a notable number of true kelp pixels.
-In batch mode, a second substrate-masked mosaic is also created.
+--soft-substrate-masking: When set, kelp pixels that overlap with sandy or muddy substrate classes are reclassified to 0 (no kelp).
+Use this with care - depending on substrate data quality in your area, it may remove a notable number of true kelp pixels significantly increasing omission error while providing only a modest reduction in commission error.

 Usage Examples